Highways in Romania: Current projects

-As of December 2022, over 450 km of controlled-access roads have contracted for construction.
-These contracts include: part of A3 (some 55.9 km), all segments of the A1 between Sibiu – Pitești (122.1 km), some 3/4 of A0 Bucharest Ring Motorway (74.6 km), as well as several segments of A7 (49.3 km).
-Contracts have been signed to complete the DEx12 expressway link to Craiova, and the A3 missing segment between Chețani – Câmpia Turzii (15.7 km) segment was resigned after a previous contract was cancelled at 40%.
+As of December 2023, over 750 km of controlled-access roads have contracted for construction.
+These contracts include: part of the A3 (some 68.6 km), all segments of the A1 between Sibiu – Pitești (122.9 km), almost all of the Bucharest Ring Motorway (91.4 km), a section of the A8 (29.9 km), as well as most segments of the A7 (319 km).

 Currently the only completed motorways are A2 and A10.
-The unfinished segments of A1 and A3 are in various stages of tendering and construction, with multiple segments likely to finish by 2022–2025.
+The unfinished segments of A1 and A3 are in various stages of tendering and construction, with multiple segments likely to finish by 2024-2028.

 A few more motorways have received active discussion, including the termed A0 Bucharest Motorway Ring Road as an outer ring to the Bucharest Ring Road, with construction contracts signed or tendered for all of its 100 km length.
 The A7 motorway, between Ploiești and the border with Ukraine, has been planned to be part of the Pan-European Corridor IX, but so far only the Bacău bypass has been built.
 However, PNRR funding is ensured for most of its segments, with tendering contracts existing for its first 320 km till Pașcani.
-Beyond Pașcani, the Corridor IX is envisioned to be covered by the A8 (the East–West Motorway, a link between Moldavia and Transylvania), with the first construction contracts expected to be signed in 2023.
+Beyond Pașcani, the Corridor IX is envisioned to be covered by the A8 (the East–West Motorway, a link between Moldavia and Transylvania), with the first construction contract signed in 2023.
 Highways crossing the Carpathian Mountains have been delayed due to large costs, with debates on whether to build the A3 (through long-term concession contracts) or the A1 (EU funds would cover most of the cost).
-The A13 motorway is planned to serve as an alternative to link the A1 and the A3, then to the A7 near Bacău, with the first 65 km currently being tendered.
+The A13 motorway is planned to serve as an alternative to link the A1 and the A3, then to the A7, with the first 68 km currently being under construction.

 A9 is planned to link A1 to Serbia, with plans to sign the first construction contracts not earlier than 2023.
 Expressways extending the current A11 as well as the DEx6 linking Galați and Brăila are currently being constructed.
 Plans to extend the current network with expressways exist for A4, A5 (planned to link to Bulgaria), A6, and A14 corridors, as well as several other smaller ones.